Eurydia/notes-on-clean-programming-language/src/pages/index.md

 	decimal =  9
 	```

-- octal notation: prefixing a number with $0$,
+- with octal notation: prefixing a number with $0$,

 	```
 	// Language: Clean